 In 2011, we moved into an indoor, year-round venue in the Atwater Crossing Complex in Atwater Village.
-There, we’ve created a 49-seat performance venue, the Independent Studio.
+We now occupy a 65-seat performance venue, the Independent Studio.

 At the Studio, we present new plays that connect us to our history and experimental productions of classical plays.
 We’re expanding what we think about theater, and engaging our audience in the conversation about what theater can be, and its role in the community.

 2018 marks a turning point in ISC's history with three major milestones.
 We are celebrating the 15th anniversary of presenting free Shakespeare in Los Angeles city parks and, due to the success of activating the Old Zoo into a cultural venue, in Fall 2018 the City of Los Angeles Department of Recreation and Parks will break ground on the Griffith Park Performing Arts Stage Project, a $4 million enterprise to build a permanent stage at our site.
 Also in 2018, ISC expanded our indoor, year-round Studio.
 This performance venue is our home to develop new work, explore classical plays, and teach classes.